Trip Facts

 Accommodation: Teahouse Lodge

-After breakfast, begin your descent from Danda Kharka, following the path lined with lush rhododendron forests.
-As you exit the forest, the trail leads you through rocky terrain.
-Continue your hike through scenic meadows, eventually reaching the Sherpa village of Tashi Gaon.
-From here, pass through terraced fields, offering stunning views of the surrounding mountains.
-Finally, descend towards the Arun River, making your way to Seduwa, completing another rewarding day of trekking.
+After breakfast, begin your descent from Danda Kharka, following a trail lined with lush rhododendron forests.
+As you exit the forest, the path winds through rocky terrain before opening into scenic meadows.
+Continue your hike to the Sherpa village of Tashi Gaon, then pass through terraced fields offering stunning views of the surrounding mountains.
+The trail finally descends toward the Arun River, leading you to Seduwa and completing another rewarding day of trekking.

 Day 18: Drive Seduwa- Tumlingtar